DoodleScheduling/hiring-challenges/backend-engineer/README.md

 Make sure your email has the following subject: `BE-<yourname>`.
 So for example, if your name were "Paul Smith", your email subject would be `BE-Paul Smith`

-We will review your solution, we strive to get back to you in **48 hours**.
+We will review your solution, we strive to get back to you in **1 week**.
 Sometimes it might take more.